theochem/horton/doc/user_estruct_hf_dft.rst

   Integration grids are discussed in more detail in the section :ref:`user_integration_grids_specify`.
 A list of the supported LibXC functionals can be found in :ref:`ref_functionals`.
-Note that HORTON does not support the MGGA's yet.
+Note that HORTON does not support meta-GGAs (MGGAs) yet.

-Using these classes, you can construct the Hatree-Fock or a DFT effective Hamiltonian.
+Using these classes, you can construct the Hartree-Fock or a DFT effective Hamiltonian.